enesbasbug/System_Biology_Internship_Notebook_2021/Day-6/Day-6.md

 ## R Studio

-I tried to practise with some basic code in the R cheat sheet I found on the internet and also installed the necessary libraries.
+I tried to practice with some basic code in the R cheat sheet I found on the internet and also installed the necessary libraries.
 Then, I downloaded the data I am interested in, and checked if it was worked.
-You may also give a look my work through [here](Day-6.R).
+You may also give a look at my work through [here](Day-6.R).